Moog Droog: Title and meanings

 "Moog Droog" is an ironic anglicised spelling of the Welsh phrase mwg drwg ("bad smoke"), slang for marijuana, making a pun on the Moog synthesizer (and/or its inventor) and the slang word "droog" (based on the Russian for "friend") from A Clockwork Orange.
-The letter w can be a vowel in Welsh, and in the phrase mwg drwg it is pronounced approximately like the English oo in "zoo" or "too" (although the name "Moog" is more correctly pronounced /ˈmoʊɡ/, rhyming with "vogue").
+The letter w can be a vowel in Welsh, and in the phrase mwg drwg it is pronounced approximately like the English oo in "zoo" or "too" (although the name "Moog" is more correctly pronounced /moʊɡ/, rhyming with "vogue").

 Likewise, the track "pamV" is an anglicised spelling of the Welsh pam fi ("why me"), with the word fi ("me") pronounced like the letter v in English (/cy/).

 "Sali Mali" is the name of a popular Welsh children's character who appears in books and has a series on Welsh television.
 She runs a cafe in the fictional village Pentre Bach ("small village").
 Many Welsh-speaking children (and one assumes members of SFA) learnt to read by reading Sali Mali books.